Fareless Transit Registration

 • After the program launched in the middle of the 2021-2022 school year, the nearly a quarter of the South LA Promise Zone school students enrolled in the Fareless Transit program.

-• In the second year, the total registrants decreased, mainly because only 6% of the prior year’s registrants renewed their Fareless Transit pass (compared to the county-wide retention rate of 14%).
+• In the second year, the total registrants decreased, mainly because only 6% of the prior year’s registrants renewed their Fareless Transit pass.

 • The total number of registered users in the 2023-24 school year has already exceeded the prior year‘s total number.